handsontable/handsontable/docs/README-EDITING.md

 ## Maintenance rules

-Before adding new docs files, check the docs [directory structure](./README.md#handsontable-docs-directory-structure), and read the guidelines below.
+When adding new docs files, check the docs [directory structure](./README.md#handsontable-docs-directory-structure), and follow the guidelines below.

 ### Filenames

 * Use only lower-case characters.
 * To separate words, use `-`.
-* Use the `.md` extension.
+* Use the `.md` file extension.
 The `.vue` extension is disabled.

 ### Subdirectories